Literature Is Entertainment or It Is Nothing

 Neddal Ayad: William S. Burroughs…

 Thomas Ligotti: Definitely febrile.
 Even more than Poe or Lovecraft, Burroughs is the one whose writing provides that measure of fever, nightmare, and the grotesque by which all other American writers who aspire to representing these qualities in their work should be judged.
-Even in his last novel, The Western Lands, he writes of the smell of rotting metal.
+Even in his last novel, The Western Lands affiliate link, he writes of the smell of rotting metal.
 That’s sick genius if there ever was such a thing.
-Now, this whole business about febrility and sickness and negativism might raise the question in some people’s minds: if that’s the sort of thing you like, then why don’t you just read case histories of psychos and psychotics, suicide notes, and books like Memoirs of My Nervous Illness?
+Now, this whole business about febrility and sickness and negativism might raise the question in some people’s minds: if that ’s the sort of thing you like, then why don’t you just read case histories of psychos and psychotics, suicide notes, and books like Memoirs of My Nervous Illness affiliate link?
 As I mentioned earlier, it’s principally a matter of style, of entertainment, and of expression.
 I know that a lot of people are very interested in real life misery.
 The evening news is testimony to that.
 I don’t care for the evening news.

 Real life misery is a mess or a bore or simply too heartbreaking to tolerate.
-And there’s no coherence to it—no vision.
+And there’s no coherence to it — no vision.
 As Mark Twain said, “Life is just one damn thing after another.”
 I don’t want to be a spectator to this any more than I must be.
 I want to attend to the words of someone who will stand up and say, “Life is just one damn thing after another,” not some grinning idiot who presents this fact as a kind of pornography because corporate knows they can use this kind of stuff to sell advertising minutes.
 Everyone knows that this is the case.
 Everyone knows that this is an abomination.
 Everyone is, more or less, a scumbag.
-As for Mark Twain, forget Huckleberry Finn and read Letters from the Earth.
+As for Mark Twain, forget Huckleberry Finn affiliate link and read Letters from the Earth affiliate link.

 Copyright © 2004 by Neddal Ayad.